prezi/changelog/README.md

  - virtualenv
  - optionally: a [Sentry](https://getsentry.com/) server for collecting exceptions; not that there'll be any :)

-#### Setup - Do you trust me?
-TODO: link to script containing the setup script, curled, piped to bash

 #### Setup - Docker

 A public image may be coming up.
 Until then: